Treatment for CML

 The main aim of treatment is to achieve long-term control of the CML so the signs of the disease reduce or disappear.
 This is known as remission.
 Another goal is to stop the CML from progressing to a more advanced phase.

 The initial treatment of the leukaemia is known as first-line treatment.
-In most cases, this treatment continues long term and your specialist will check your blood regularly to confirm that the leukaemia is still responding to treatment.
+In most cases, you’ll need to continue this treatment for life.
+Your specialist will check your blood regularly to confirm that the leukaemia is still responding to treatment.

 If the treatment stops working, you will be offered second-line treatment.
-Sometimes if you respond very well to treatment, the specialist may offer the option of stopping treatment.
-If CML starts to come back, you will start treatment again.
+Sometimes if you respond very well to treatment, the specialist may say you can stop treatment.
+If CML starts to come back, you will begin treatment again.

 Podcast: Making Treatment Decisions